Retroperitoneal fibrosis is a rare disorder that blocks the tubes (ureters) that carry urine from the kidneys to the bladder.

 - No urine output (anuria)

-- Nausea, vomiting, changes in thinking caused by kidney failure and build-up of toxic chemicals in the blood
+- Nausea, vomiting, changes in mental status caused by kidney failure and build-up of toxic chemicals in the blood

 - Severe abdominal pain with hemorrhaging (due to death of intestinal tissue)